Pisa, December 10, 2003

 We continued to travel around.
 At a certain point, I was contacted by the director of a municipal department (like we have here for tourism or special events, etc.), who had helped us from the beginning.
 She was a very kind and helpful woman who advised me to go and look at the region of Rio Puerco.

-We looked at the map and realized that to get there we had to drive 5 - 6 hours.
-So one morning I decided to get up at 4 and go have a look.
-We left with two cars that the woman gave us to use, and after three and an half hours along a beautiful highway, we found ourselves in the middle of the countryside, without any idea which way to go.
-We continued like this for an hour and an half, and we were about to turn back because we still couldn't see a thing, when finally we saw something far off.
-There was a narrow bridge without side rails.
-It was low, that if you fell off, you would at most break a leg, so we decided to risk the crossing.
 While I'm crossing I see a sign that sa "maximum one ton", so I get out and go to Cappellone, who was behind us, and I tell him that we can't film here.
 It was already dangerous to pass with our cars, because an American car is at least a ton, that's about 10 quintals in weight, actually, much more than that, but an electrician's unit that weighs 10 tons and has a wide truck bed would not be able to cross the bridge safely.
 This guy looks at me with a fed up expression and he says, "Listen, Tonino, do me a favour, you do the directing and let me do the organizing." - "I'll take you at your word." - "Take me at my word".
 We get there and find a complete western village protected by a fence and a sign that says "Private Property.
 Warning.
 Anyone crossing the barbed wire must pay a 500 dollar fine.", But there was nobody there.
 We called out, but no one answered.
 So we went past the fence, and we didn't get more than one meter when a crazy guy on a horse arrives with a pump-action Winchester rifle, which he points at us, actually he pointed it right at me...
 "Halt?
 Didn't you read the sign?"-"Yes, I read it.
 I'm sorry.
 You're right.
 But we were looking for someone to talk to about making a film here..." - "You can't" - "If we can't, we won't.
 Can we visit the village?" - "Yes, if it just to look, that's okay".

 It was beautiful, but missing only one thing.
 Do you remember the beginning when Henry Fonda comes out of the hotel and reads the telegram "Sundown will leave on this day"?
 The hotel wasn't there, and we had to build it but we didn't even know how.
 Anyway, we decided it was great.
 We gave a tip to the crazy guy with the gun, and asked him who we had to ask about getting permission to film there.
 He gave us the name of a lawyer.